Skip to main content

 The infrastructure of the outcome economy

 The transition to an outcome-based economy requires more than just belief; it requires infrastructure.
 You cannot build a $1 million revenue-per-employee business on flimsy, hallucinating chatbots.
-If you are going to rely on "electricity" rather than "blood," that electricity must be stable, governed, and directed.
+If you are going to rely on "electricity" rather than "blood," that electricity must be stable, governed, and directed — the infrastructure layer that enterprise operations automation provides.

 The market analysis shows that we are currently in a massive infrastructure build-out phase.
 There are no "dark GPUs" - every piece of compute hardware hitting the data centers is being utilized immediately.
 This signals that demand for compute is real and durable.